-I moved to Charleston 20 years ago for many reasons.
-Some of the reasons are… it has a very interesting history, wonderful restaurants, delicious food, easy ocean access, beautiful beaches, great boating opportunities, excellent areas for Jet-Skiing, three offshore reefs for Scuba diving, and of course the Fossilized Sharks Teeth.
+I selected Charleston for many reasons.
+One of the reasons is because of its interesting history.
+Other reasons include, the wonderful restaurants, delicious seafood, easy ocean access, beautiful beaches, warm water, great boating opportunities, three offshore reefs for Scuba diving, and lots of fossil hunting.

 -Click on the photo to start the video-